 INTRODUCTION

 Have you ever found yourself needing to run multiple projects with the same Spending Pattern, but had to edit them for each project?
 That is now a thing of the past with the new Custom Spending Pattern feature in IMPLAN!
-This feature gives users the ability to save Customized Spending Patterns by Industry or Institution for future use, making it a breeze to run impacts with the same Spending Patterns.
+This feature gives users the ability to save Customized Spending Patterns by Industry, Institution, or Household for future use, making it a breeze to run impacts with the same Spending Patterns using the Custom Spending Pattern or Industry Impact Analysis (Custom) Event Types.

 CREATING A CUSTOM SPENDING PATTERN